 Fosshotel Reykjavík boasts a fourth star over its three other counterparts in the city.
 An imposing, modern building, it is as impressive inside as it is out.
 With sixteen floors, many of its chic rooms have spectacular views across the capital and bay, the best being those from the tower suites.

 Fosshotel earns its extra star with its many unique features.
-Its bar has a beautiful beer garden that it is a pleasure to drink in throughout summer.
+Its bar has a beautiful beer garden that is a pleasure to drink in throughout summer.
 There is a personal concierge service.
-Its business facilities, with meeting rooms and conference halls, are first class and all guests get access to the well-equipped gym.
+Its business facilities, with meeting rooms and conference halls, are first class, and all guests get access to the well-equipped gym.